Your Ultimate Guide on Digital Death (and How to Handle It)

-- SafeBeyond allows you to create and schedule personalized future messages to loved ones and future descendants.
-You can send video, audio or text for special events such as birthdays, anniversaries, and more.
+- SafeBeyond allows you to create and schedule future messages to loved ones and future descendants.
+You can send video, audio, or text for special events such as birthdays, anniversaries, and more.

 - GoneNotGone is another website where you can send messages to friends and relatives after you pass on.
-You can also prepare anniversary wishes, recite nursery rhymes for the little ones, or simply say what’s on your mind.
+You can also prepare anniversary wishes, recite nursery rhymes, or simply say what’s on your mind.

 - MiLegacy has a website and app where you can narrate your life story.
-It has a “filing cabinet” feature that keeps your achievements in life, and it’s a nice alternative if you want to leave something more than messages or videos.
+It has a “filing cabinet” feature that keeps your lifetime achievements.
+It’s a nice alternative if you want to leave something more than messages or videos.

 - AfterNote can record your final wishes, which can be helpful for managing your digital legacy.
 You can also leave messages to the ones you hold the closest, create a timeline of notable memories, and even link trustees to your account so your information can be accessed after you’re gone.

 Of course, in the end, it’s your own decision if you’re comfortable with a “digital farewell”.
-One thing’s for sure: such messages from the afterlife can have the power to make the grieving process a little easier – and that can mean a lot.
+One thing’s for sure: such messages from the afterlife can have the power to make the grieving process a little easier.

 Is it complicated to plan for digital death?
 Yes.
 Is it lengthy and even tedious at times?
 It can be.
 Is it worth all the time and effort you’ll invest into it?
 Absolutely.